Raajzz/back-to-basics/css/john-smilga-css/notes.md

 ## STICKY
 - It's relative in the beginning, but as we reach the coordinates that we has specified it toggles to fixed.

+# SELECTORS

+- .selector ">" selector2 => only the direct children of selectors will be picked
+- .selector selector2 => every descendent there exist within the selector will be picked

+## SPECIAL SELECTORS

+- p::first-line { ... } => add styles to the first element
+- p::first-letter { ... } => add styles to the first letter

+# PSEUDO-CLASSES

+## :hover
+- specifiy the property when you hover over.

+# :root
+- Used to specify or change something at the root leve
+- similar to html{...}

+# transoform

+## translate

+- It is used to move (translate) the elements based on the value provided.
+Think of the value provided as cooridinates.
+And the top right corner is (0,0) and the positive x directionis from the left to the right and the positive y direction is from top to bottom.
+Adding +XXpx will move the element XXpx size towards right.
+Where -XXpx move the element XXpx size towards left.
+- The overlap is based on the position of div.
+The most recent div will be on top.